dancher00/dancher00/README.md

 👨‍💻 MSc in Robotics and Control

-Loking for PhD positions in ML
+Loking for positions in ML

 ![Quadropedal Skateboarding](qudrobording.gif)